th-ch/youtube-music/README.md

 - **Lyrics Genius**: Adds lyrics support for most songs

-- **Music Together**: Share a playlist with others.
-When the host plays a song, everyone else will hear the same song

 - **Navigation**: Next/Back navigation arrows directly integrated in the interface, like in your favorite browser

 - **No Google Login**: Remove Google login buttons and links from the interface